styled-system/styled-system/system-classnames/README.md

 ## Library-specific modules

-Mapper modules for Basscss, Tachyons, and Basscss are available to use out-of-the box.
+Mapper modules for Basscss, Tachyons, and Primer are available to use out-of-the box.

 ```jsx
 import map from 'system-classnames/basscss'